-4. Don't Sway Like you were in Junior High
+4. Don't Sway Like you were in Middle School

-Take some dance lessons so that you are not rocking side to side like you were in Junior High!
-Check out these videos below as I show you how to do a versatile basic step and the outside turn that can be done to most wedding first dance songs.
+Take some dance lessons so that you are not rocking awkwardly like you were in Middle School!
+Check out these wedding dance tutorial videos below as we show you how to do a versatile basic step and the outside turn that can be performed to most wedding first dance songs.

 5. Stay Calm when you Make a Mistake

-Everyone makes mistakes including professional dancers.
-The difference between a professional and an amateur is that a professional doesn’t show it on his/her face when he/she makes a mistake.
-It’s very likely that you will use the wrong foot or step on the wedding dress at some point during the dance, but that’s okay.
-Your guests won’t notice as long as you stay calm and continue dancing.
+Every dancer makes mistakes including professional dancers.
+The difference between a professional and an amateur is that professionals can keep their composure during a mishap.
+It is fairly common for beginners to use the wrong foot or step on the wedding dress at some point during the dance, but that’s okay.
+Your guests won’t notice as long as you stay calm, keep dancing and enjoy yourself.

 6. Smile and Look at Each Other

 Fake it until you make it!
 Make sure you smile when you dance.
 It is your wedding day, you should look happy!
 Not only will you feel more relaxed and look confident to your guests but you will also look better in pictures if you smile and look at each other in the eye.
 Try to have fun and enjoy this lovely moment as you dance as a married couple for the first time!

 The answer is no more than 3 minutes.
 Keep your dance short and sweet.
 Dancing in front of people can be nerve-racking and minutes on the dance floor can feel like forever.
 To make sure your guests don’t get bored, keep the dance under 3 minutes.
-If your first dance song is longer than 3 minutes, you can either have your DJ fade it at around 3 minutes or your band play a shorter version of it.
+If your first dance song is longer than 3 minutes, you can either have your DJ fade it out or your band play a shorter version of it.